Kruithne/Akkoro/API.md

 ## <a name="api-timers"></a> API: Timers

 #### Timer(`number` delay, `function` callback) : `userdata` timerRef
 Creates a timer which will invoke the provided `callback` function in intervals of `delay` (in milliseconds).
 Timers created by this function do not start automatically.
+The callback will be given the timer as the first parameter, allowing the callback to control its own timer.

 See [Timer Examples](README.md#examples-timers) for usage and [Timer Reference](#timer-ref) for details on the returned reference.

 #### After(`number` delay, `function` callback) : `userdata` timerRef
 Creates a timer which will invoke the provided `callback` function in intervals of `delay` (in milliseconds).
 Timers created with this function will start automatically, and execute just once.
+The callback will be given the timer as the first parameter, allowing the callback to control its own timer.

 See [Timer Examples](README.md#examples-timers) for usage and [Timer Reference](#timer-ref) for details on the returned reference.

 #### Every(`number` delay, `function` callback) : `userdata` timerRef
 Creates a timer which will invoke the provided `callback` function in intervals of `delay` (in milliseconds).
 Timers created with this function will start automatically, repeating until stopped.
+The callback will be given the timer as the first parameter, allowing the callback to control its own timer.

 See [Timer Examples](README.md#examples-timers) for usage and [Timer Reference](#timer-ref) for details on the returned reference.